Laptop buying tip

 - Can the computer be taken to a local service center?
 If yes, what is the closest authorized service center?

 - What is the time frame the service takes to occur?
-For example, if the computer has a bad component, what is the time it will take for a technician to come onsite and replace that component, or what is the time it will take to have the computer sent in to be fixed?
+For example, if the computer has a bad component, what is the time it takes for a technician to come onsite and replace that component, or what is the time it takes to have the computer sent in to be fixed?
 Finally, if that time frame is not accomplished, what is the company willing to do?
 Would they be willing to provide you with a loaned computer?

 - Because the computer is a portable computer, is International Service available?
-This will allow users who may be in a different country to have their computer fixed in that country.
+This allows users who may be in a different country to have their computer fixed in that country.

 Software, for many computer users especially new users, is thought to be an important consideration when purchasing a new computer.
 Granted there is software that we highly recommend looking for when purchasing a computer, such as word processor or spread sheet program, some computer companies may over hype the software package.
 Below is a listing of what to look for when looking at the software included with a computer.

 - Does the software include Microsoft Office or Corel Suite?
 These packages allow you to have a word processor and a spread sheet.
 For the majority of all users, this should be an important consideration.

 - Is the software full versions of the software or is the software demo programs or shareware programs?

 While you can always contact Computer Hope for support, manufacturer support for most users will be a very important consideration, as if an issue arises with the computer, you must be able to be able to contact a support representative.
 Things to consider when looking at the support options of a computer are shown below.